maiyuki/linux2-labs/Networking/2-firewall/README.md

 ## Description

-FIrewall is a important part in the Linux system and also a knowledge that will make your life easier if it say rock solid in the tip of your fingers.
+Firewall is a important part in the Linux system and also a knowledge that will make your life easier if it say rock solid in the tip of your fingers.

 ## Prerequisites